Designing Love: The Story of Nate Berkus and Jeremiah Brent’s Relationship

 Jeremiah jokes, “He’s a pathological liar, so you can imagine how complicated that was for me when we first met.”

-They smile, glance at each other and in one split-second of mental telepathy later, Jeremiah, their silently chosen spokesperson, continues their story: “No … to be honest Nate had a serious boyfriend at the time.
-I had a lot of boyfriends at the time.
+They smile, glance at each other and one split-second of mental telepathy later, Jeremiah, their silently chosen spokesperson, continues their story: “No … to be honest Nate had a serious boyfriend the first time [we met].
+I had a lot of boyfriends.
 The timing was just never really right like that.”

-In the three years between the couple's initial meeting and their "forever meeting" at Rachel Zoe’s birthday party in New York City, they were acquainted socially.
+In the three years between the couple's initial meeting and their "forever meeting" — “When we saw each other single for the first time,” clarifies Nate — at Rachel Zoe’s birthday party in New York City, they were acquainted socially.
 They had each other's phone numbers and ran in similar circles.
 Nate watched Jeremiah on Rachel’s show The Rachel Zoe Project.
 “Rachel did say to us, ‘You guys would be absolutely in love with each other,’” they remember.

 @hgtv Their (hard) love is by design 🥹#NateAndJeremiahByDesign #CouplesTok #CouplesQuiz ♬ original sound - Your Karma